Bougakov/Micromake-D1-3D-printer/calibrating.md

 ~~~~
 G28 ; Home
-G1 X0 Y0 Z20 ; Move extruder down to 30mm height (20mm actual + 10mm gap we've added by increasing 'Z max length')
+G1 X0 Y0 Z20 ; Move extruder down to about 10mm height (20mm actual minus 10mm gap we've added by increasing 'Z max length')
 ~~~~

-The printer will move the print nozzle at what it *thinks* is 3cm distance from the glass.
+The printer will move the print nozzle at what it *thinks* is 2cm distance from the glass.
 But since we've messed with the height parameter, the actual distance will be smaller.

-On the LCD screen select `Position` -> `Z position`. **Gently** turn the dial counter-clockwise to move the head down.
-Do it slowly!
+On the LCD screen select `Configuration` -> `Z calib.` -> `Z position`. **Gently** turn the dial counter-clockwise to move the head down.
+Do it slowly, as a burglar in a bank heist movie. **If you rotate the knob fast, it will crash into the glass!**

 Multiple advice on the web suggest using "paper test" - you place the piece of thin paper on the glass and move the nozzle down until it holds the paper firmly.
 I found a better way - it turns out that the sound of the fan on the printing head changes when you firmly touch the glass surface.
 Attention - you don't need to push down so hard that Z-probe button on the effector clicks; gentle but firm touch is enough.

 **Write down** the `Z position` number you got on the screen.
 Get a calculator and substract it from the rounded up `Z max length [mm]` value you placed into printer's EEPROM memory.
 This is your printer's correct print height.
+(If you will get negative number somehow, remember the laws of arithmetics - subtracting negative numbers means adding them.)

 As the result we now know exact values for four of the seven variables needed by calibration formula.